 On January 31, 2012, Virtusa UK Limited, our UK subsidiary, entered into a Global Frame Contract with BT, as amended (the "GFA"), which established Virtusa UK Limited as a preferred, but non-exclusive, vendor of BT for the provision of IT services to BT and its affiliates.
 The GFA replaced Virtusa UK Limited's previously disclosed master services agreement with BT dated March 29, 2007, as amended (the "MSA"), in its entirety.

-The GFA added rate cards specific to certain other geographic locations not previously covered by the MSA and has been amended to, among other matters, update certain rate card pricing terms.
+The GFA added rate cards specific to certain other geographic locations not previously covered by the MSA and updated certain rate card pricing terms from those in the MSA.
 In addition, the GFA contains provisions regarding insurance, indemnities, limitations of liability and confidentiality that are materially similar to those contained in the MSA, as well as other provisions relating to warranty, service levels, liquidated damages and other customary terms and conditions.

-The term of the GFA is from January 1, 2012 to March 31, 2015, although the GFA may be terminated sooner by either party in the event of, among other things, an uncured, material breach of the other party or by BT upon 90 days prior written notice.
+The term of the GFA extends through September 30, 2015, although the GFA may be terminated sooner by either party in the event of, among other things, an uncured, material breach of the other party or by BT upon 90 days prior written notice.
 BT may also terminate without liability upon certain other conditions, including changes in control of Virtusa UK Limited.